 - Insert caption – Places an empty <Caption> tag inside the table before the first <TR>.
 The caption text can then be selected in the Physical View and moved inside the <Caption> tag.

 - Show table editor – Opens the table remediating panel.
 (Only clickable when a <Table> tag is selected.)

-- Clean Table – Executes a “full clean-up” to only the selected table (removing all empty tags including data and header cells).
+- Table full cleanup – Executes a “full clean-up” to only the selected table (removing all empty tags including data and header cells).